unknownsrc/tokens/FAQ.md

 I did not.
 I helped you by making it invalid so people that do the same thing as me, but with an evil purpose don't abuse your token

 # How did you get so many tokens?
-I keep that private as to not guide malitious people into doing the same
+I keep that private as to not guide malicious people into doing the same

 # Got more questions?
 Reach me at lily[@]blahaj.shop or unknown.#0001.